My history and cartoonist journey

 I returned a week later with some polished cartoons that I thought were funny, and to my surprise, he agreed to publish them.
 Apparently, the readers shared my sense of humor because within a month, my comic feature, Andy's Antics, was established.

 That's where I am today - drawing cartoons on virtual paper to be consumed digitally.
-I hope you enjoy them, and if they make you laugh, I hope you consider buying me a coffee or purchasing prints or merchandise.
+I hope you enjoy them, and if they make you laugh, I hope you consider purchasing prints or merchandise.
 At the very least, please share them with your friends.

 Want even more access to my work?
 Join my community on Patreon, where I share the good, bad, and the ugly of cartooning.